TomOverment/tomozart22/README.md

 # Tomozart Art Gallery Web Site
 ![Example Image](static/images/responsiveviews.jpg)
 ## Introduction:
 Welcome to Tomo's Art Gallery, the official online art space of Thomas A Overment, also known as Tomo.
-This web page showcases a vibrant collection of Tomo's artwork, ranging from dynamic spray paintings to intricate mixed media canvas works.
+This web page showcases a vibrant collection of my artwork, ranging from dynamic spray paintings to intricate mixed media canvas works.
 Whether you're an art enthusiast or simply curious, this gallery offers a window into the creative world of Tomo.

 ## Overview:
-Tomo's Art Gallery is a personal project designed to provide an accessible platform for viewing, sharing, and appreciating Tomo's diverse artistic creations.
+Tomozart Gallery is a personal project designed to provide an accessible platform for viewing, sharing, and appreciating the diverse artistic creations.
 Visitors can explore a variety of artworks, learn more about the artist, and stay updated with the latest additions to the collection.

 View live site here : https://tomozart22-7e604b91f7b3.herokuapp.com/